 There are quite a few different cell phone apps that you can install on your child’s phone to monitor what they’re doing.
-In this blog post, I will list some of the best parental control apps that are currently on the market and you can decide which one will be best for you.
+In this blog post, I will list some of the best apps that are currently on the market and you can decide which one will be best for you.

 Norton Family Premier (Android & iPhone)

 The inability to block specific numbers from calling and texting.